JoeAH2000/JoeAH2000/README.md

 SpartaSimulation - https://github.com/joshuamc360/SpartaSimulation (Group Repo) - Simulates the sparta business model

-SpartaEmployeeProjectJH - https://github.com/JoeAH2000/SpartaEmployeeProjectJH - Cleans a .csv file of duplicaates then pushes it to an SQL database as fast as possible
+SpartaEmployeeProjectJH - https://github.com/JoeAH2000/SpartaEmployeeProjectJH - Cleans a .csv file of duplicates then pushes it to an SQL database as fast as possible

 SpartaSortManager - https://github.com/JoeAH2000/SpartaSortManagerJH - Contains a variety of sorting algorithms